- A2.1.3. Object-oriented programming

-Finally, we concentrate on the issue of computer implementation of scientific computing programs, noting that precise numerical simulation and guaranteed error estimation are impossible without correct computer implementation.
-With their increasing complexity, it becomes a major challenge to implement up-to-date scientific computing algorithms using traditional methods and languages.
-Fortunately, the computer science community has already encountered similar issues, and offers theoretically sound tools for safe and correct programming.
-We use these tools to design generic solutions for the implementation of the class of scientific computing software the project-team is dealing with.
-Our focus ranges from high-level programming with OCaml for the precious safety guards provided by its type system and for its ability to encourage functional programming, to proofs of correctness of numerical algorithms and programs, including bounds of the round-off errors, via mechanical proofs with Coq.
+Finally, we concentrate on the issue of computer implementation of scientific computing programs.
+Increasing complexity of algorithms for modern scientific computing makes it a major challenge to implement them in the traditional imperative languages popular in the community.
+As an alternative, the computer science community provides theoretically sound tools for safe and correct programming.
+We explore here the use of these tools to design generic solutions for the implementation of the class of scientific computing software that we deal with.
+Our focus ranges from high-level programming via functional programming with OCaml through safe and easy parallelism via skeleton parallel programming with Sklml to proofs of correctness of numerical algorithms and programs via mechanical proofs with Coq.

 4 Application domains